miruna1224/RoboticsLaboratoryHw/README.md

 - manipulation of 7-segments display with joystick

 # hw 5
-  file joystick+display.ino ,
+  -file joystick+display.ino ,
-  display_test.mp4
+  -display_test.mp4
-  ( this video have the same electric scheme as my board but mine does not work) broken.mp4
+  ( this video have the same electric scheme as my board but mine does not work) -broken.mp4
-  ( this video is the proof that my display(s) are somehow broken ) -> use menu from display with joystick
+  ( this video is the proof that my display(s) are somehow broken )
+  - use menu from display with joystick
-  -> final video is made with my code and a "borrowed" wire scheme
+  - final video is made with my code and a "borrowed" wire scheme